CarletonArchives/DROID-Batch-Processor/README.md

 You can download the newest version of DROID at http://www.nationalarchives.gov.uk/information-management/manage-information/preserving-digital-records/droid/
 (Make sure to download the binary file, not the source code).

+If you are using an older version of DROID, you will need to check which version of Java it is compatible with.
+DROID 6.0.1 must be run with Java 6, whereas DROID 6.1.5 can be run with newer versions of Java.

 ##Installing DROID (MAC)

 - Locate the file "droid-binary-6.1.5-bin.zip" in your downloads folder.